-In June 2003, ACM invested approximately \$818,000 in exchange for a 12.50% preferred interest in a joint venture, which owns and operates two commercial properties.
+In June 2003, ACM invested approximately \$818,000 in exchange for a 12.50% preferred interest in two joint ventures, which own and operate two commercial properties.
 The Company purchased this investment from ACM in August 2003.
 The Company accounts for this investment under the equity method.
 In addition, as of December 31, 2003, the Company had a \$4.8 million bridge loan and a \$3.5 million mezzanine loan outstanding to affiliated entities of the joint venture.
-The loans require monthly interest payments based on one month.
-LIBOR and mature in November 2006 and June 2006, respectively.
+The loans require monthly interest payments based on one month LIBOR and mature in November 2006 and June 2006, respectively.